 The development of the general fund revenue estimates begins with a forecast of national economic activity for the State budget period.
-The State currently contracts with The University of Tennessee's Boyd Center for Business and Economic Research (the "Boyd Center" formerly known as "UT-CBER") to prepare an annual Economic Report to the Governor containing short-term business cycle-sensitive forecasts as well as longer-term or trend forecasts for the year and to prepare quarterly updates throughout the year.
+The State currently contracts with The University of Tennessee's Boyd Center for Business and Economic Research to prepare an annual Economic Report to the Governor containing short-term business cycle-sensitive forecasts as well as longer-term or trend forecasts for the year and to prepare quarterly updates throughout the year.
 The Boyd Center subscribes to the macroeconomic forecasting services of Global Insight.
 The Global Insight forecast becomes the principal input to the Tennessee Econometric Model which is utilized to develop a forecast of similar indicators of in-state activity.